FROM THE SHADOW OF TABLE MOUNTAIN

 Digital Filmmaking: The iPad Moviemaking Course.
 A fun way to learn the fundamentals of filmmaking.

-Kerry Millerick and Dina Sterr (Sherman Oaks, CA)
+Kerry Millerick and Dina Sterr (Sherman Oaks, CA) and Jim Bigham (Miami, FL)

 Want to take your home movies to the next level and learn how to share them with family and friends?
 In five entertaining classes, learn how to shoot and edit short movies using an iPad.
 Improve your video and photo skills.
 The course is taught by professionals, but aimed at non-professionals.